Eryniox/Microsoft-Windows-10-Media-Creation-Tool-Helper/README.md

 Inofficial batch helper to get and install latest Windows .esd/.iso.
 The project is original created under the GNU General Public License v3.0 2017 by CHEF-KOCH.

-### HowTo
+### How-To
-* Rename file original products_20xxxxx.cab to products.cab.
+* Rename file original `products_20xxxxx.cab to products.cab`.
-* Put file products.cab in the same folder where the file MediaCreationTool.exe
+* Put file products.cab in the same folder where the file `MediaCreationTool.exe`
-* And run MediaCreationTool.exe /selfhost (or via ps: .\MediaCreationTool.exe /selfhost)
+* And run `MediaCreationTool.exe /selfhost` (or via PowerShell: `.\MediaCreationTool.exe /selfhost`)
 * Save boot ISO..
-* You can tweak the parameters as needed: MediaCreationTool.exe /Selfhost /Eula Accept /Retail /MediaLangCode en-us /MediaArch x86 /MediaEdition Enterprise
+* You can tweak the parameters as needed: `MediaCreationTool.exe /Selfhost /Eula Accept /Retail /MediaLangCode en-us /MediaArch x86 /MediaEdition Enterprise`
-* Done.

 The batch-method (as shown in the screenshot) is now optional.